unclebob/fitnesse/README.md

 IDE, make sure it does not invoke these tests when running the "normal" tests under the `src` directory.

-Direct any questions to the FitNesse yahoo group or to [unclebob](https://www.github.com/unclebob).
+Direct any questions to the [FitNesse Yahoo group](https://groups.yahoo.com/neo/groups/fitnesse/info).

 ### Working with Eclipse and IntelliJ